 While the incidence of dental decay had dropped for many years, recently there has been an increase in this leading dental disease in children.
 According to the National Institute of Dental and Craniofacial Research (NIDCR), overall dental caries, or decay, decreased in children ages 2-11 from the early 1970s to the mid-1990s.
 However, from the mid-1990s to 2004 there was a slight but significant increase in dental decay.
 This trend was more evident in younger children ages 2-11.
 Dental health in children is greatly influenced by income, race, and access to care.
 Educating parents and providing resources to seek dental care will strongly influence a child's dental health.

-According to the American Dental Association (ADA), early childhood caries (ECC) is defined as the presence of one or more missing, decayed or filled tooth surface in a primary, or baby, tooth.
-The ADA recognizes that ECC poses a significant public health problem in select populations, but is also found in the general U.S. population.
+According to the Journal of Indian Association of Public Health Dentistry - ECC is defined as “the presence of one or more decayed (non-cavitated or cavitated lesions), missing (due to caries) or filled tooth surfaces in any primary tooth in a preschool-age child between birth and 71 months of age".
+ECC poses a significant public health problem in select populations, but is also found in the general population.
 Dental caries is an infectious disease and needs to be controlled via prevention.